-Share the case studies and explain that each group will be reviewing a case study of a gender transformative program.
-Explain that in their groups, they will:

-- 1. Consider their project design and in particular, pick out at least 3 gender transformative elements: activities or parts of the intervention that really make it transformative. (for example, an advocacy campaign or training) - Under the headings 'Needs' and 'Risks', each group will identify some of the needs and risks associated with ensuring sufficient budget, time and skilled human resources required to successfully execute their gender transformative project.
+- Share the case study (Annex 11a) and explain that each group will be reviewing the same case study of a gender transformative program.
+Explain that in their groups, they will: - 1.
+Consider their project design and in particular, pick out at least 3 gender transformative elements: activities or parts of the intervention that really make it transformative. (for example, an advocacy campaign or training) - 2.
+Under the headings 'Needs' and 'Risks', each group will identify some of the needs and risks associated with ensuring sufficient budget, time and skilled human resources required to successfully execute their gender transformative project.